VieroFamico/VieroFamico/README.md

 # About Me
 Hi, I'm Viero and I am a Programmer, I'm also currently a Game Application and Technology Student of Bina Nusantara University.
+I'm proficient in the use of Unity Game Engine and the corresponding C# Programming Language to make the games I do.

 # Things I've Made
 -  **Lost Place** as part of BGDC Talent Group Program <br>